API gateway vs load balancer: Key differences and when to use each

 Combining load balancers and API gateways

-The question of API gateway vs load balancer isn’t an either/or one; you can use them together.
-Doing so means you enjoy the benefits of both.
+API gateway vs load balancer isn’t an either/or question; you can use them together to gain the benefits of both.

 Architecture patterns